APPLICANTS AND TEAMS:

 Your hardware should be accessible and reusable.
 This means that you need to think about open licensing, standard file formats and clear, detailed documentation.

-All teams are expected to exhibit at the Biomaker Fayre on 27 Oct 2018.
+All teams are expected to exhibit at the Biomaker Fayre on Saturday 2 Nov 2019.

 At least one member from each team should attend the Biomaker training events though all are encouraged to attend.

 Biomaker mixer and training events